-Here we will learn what is SQLite COUNT() function and how to use SQLite COUNT() function with Where, Group By, DISTINCT clauses with examples.
+Here we will learn what is SQLite COUNT() function, how to use SQLite COUNT() function with Where, Group By, and DISTINCT clauses with examples.

 In SQLite Count() Function is an aggregate function that is used to return the total number of rows in a table based on the specified expression or conditions.

-Now we will see how to use count() function in SQLite to get the total number of rows based on the value of an expression with examples for that we need to create two tables called dept_master and emp_master using the following query.
+Now we will see how to use the count() function in SQLite to get the total number of rows based on the value of an expression with examples for that we need to create two tables called dept_master and emp_master using the following query.

 Once we create and insert data execute the following query to see the data of the dept_master table.